 6. UEFI has a simpler graphical user interface and also has much richer setup menus than legacy BIOS.

 After reading the above, you may find that UEFI has many advantages over BIOS.
 And it is due to these advantages, UEFI is regarded as a successor to BIOS.

 However, UEFI is not supported by all computers or devices.
 To use UEFI firmware, the hardware on your disk must support UEFI.
 Besides, your system disk needs to be a GPT disk.
-If not, you can convert MBR disk to GPT disk with a professional partition magic.
+If not, you can convert MBR disk to GPT disk with a professional disk management tool.
 In this way, you can boot up your computer with UEFI mode successfully.

 MiniTool Partition Wizard is a professional partition manager trusted by millions of people.
 With its Pro Ultimate Edition, you can not only reconfigure hard disk with its basic features but also perform advanced features like recover lost partitions, convert system disk from MBR to GPT, change cluster size, convert dynamic disk to basic without data loss, convert NTFS to FAT and so on.

 Step 1.
-Get the MiniTool Partition Wizard Pro Ultimate Edition by clicking the following button.
+Get the MiniTool Partition Wizard by clicking the following button.
 Then use the Bootable Media Builder to create a bootable edition.

 Step 2.
 Click the Bootable Media and follow the prompts to create a bootable USB drive or CD/DVD disc.

 Step 3.
 Change the BIOS boot sequence to boot from the USB drive or CD/DVD disc to launch MiniTool Partition Wizard Bootable Edition.

 Step 4.
 In the bootable edition, choose system partition and select the system disk and choose Convert MBR Disk to GPT Disk from the left pane.